Prescott College > Admissions > One Big Beautiful Bill Act

 Undergraduate loan limits:

-The law maintains the current limits for annual and aggregate borrowing and does not include any changes to undergraduate loan limits, with the exception of the provision regarding annual loan limit reductions for less than full-time students.
+The law maintains the current limits for annual and aggregate borrowing and does not include any changes to undergraduate loan limits, except for the provision regarding annual loan limit reductions for less than full-time students.

 Graduate PLUS loans: